eislerMeinName/complexPendulum/README.md

 ## Evaluation Script
 Evaluate a learned agent using the evaluator class on a wide range of reward functions and classic control theory evaluation criteria.

+## Video Script
+Generate a video of a trajectory threw the environment.

+## Parameter Calculation Script
+Calculates the necessary parameter for your xml file based on simpler parameters, that are easier to identify.

 > ## Citation
 > Nothing to cite, yet...